-Human NMN studies show NMN is safe to take at high doses
+Human NMN studies show that NMN is safe to take at high doses

-Increased insulin sensitivity, increased oxygen consumption and fully safe at the highest human doses ever recorded – the growing list of benefits coming out of new human NMN studies is so exciting NMN Bio founder Dr Elena Seranova and David Florence, host of the popular ‘Evolution of Dave’ YouTube channel, couldn’t wait to discuss it in this recent video.
+The growing list of benefits explored from a new human NMN study has never been so exciting!
+NMN Bio founder Dr Elena Seranova and David Florence, the host of the popular ‘Evolution of Dave’ YouTube channel, couldn’t wait to discuss these findings- click here

 So why were the results of those supplementing with NMN so remarkable?
 “NMN supplementation managed to increase the heart rate on VT1, which is very good because when your heart rate increases this means you can utilise oxygen and nutrients in the tissues better - so you're getting all the benefits of the exercise.
 They also saw increased oxygen consumption, improved power - which basically means strength, how you can keep on pushing during your exercise - and then increased maximum oxygen consumption during VT1.
 Overall, NMN supplementation managed to increase the VT1 threshold in the participants.
 During VT2, NMN supplementation managed to improve the power on the high NMN dosage.
 However, the other biomarkers that were measured here were not changed.”

-Two key points of this latest cardiovascular fitness study are firstly, it used the highest administration of NMN in humans so far – as Dr Seranova points out, “it shows the safety of the compound because none of the participants had any side effects.”
+A key point of this latest cardiovascular fitness study is that it used the highest administration of NMN in humans so far – as Dr Seranova points out, “it shows the safety of the compound because none of the participants had any side effects.”
 What’s more, the NMN was only taken for six weeks in total – making the results even more outstanding in such a short space of time.

 - Liao B, Zhao Y, Wang D, Zhang X, Hao X, Hu M. Nicotinamide mononucleotide supplementation enhances aerobic capacity in amateur runners: a randomized, double-blind study.
 J Int Soc Sports Nutr.
 2021;18(1):54.
 Published 2021 Jul 8. doi:10.1186/s12970-021-00442-4